 Also read: How to choose the right theme for your blog.

-10 Things to do after setting up your blog
+10 Things to do after setting up a blog

 Let’s take a step back.

 So, you have your brand new blog.
-Perhaps also a good design and theme.
+Perhaps also good design and theme.

-Now, what are the things you should do before you ride it on the fast lane?
+Now, what are the things you should do before you ride it in the fast lane?